Best Free Json Validator

 What is a JSON Validator?

-A JSON Validator is the device that identify whether a text is of correct JSON (JavaScript Object Notation) syntax.
+A JSON Validator is a device that identifies whether a text is of correct JSON (JavaScript Object Notation) syntax.

 In the current web and mobile applications, JSON is employed everywhere.
 It is an API lingo.
 That is how data is stored, shared and transmitted.
 It is stringent though.
 It can be broken by a missing comma, an additional bracket, an unquoted string and so on.